Yang Ti-liang: Judicial career

 In June 1956, Yang was offered a post as magistrate, which he accepted, and, in 1963, he was promoted to senior magistrate.
 Yang was acting District Judge from 1964 to 1968.
 During that period, he was chairman of the Kowloon Disturbances Claims Assessment Board and following the 1967 Leftist Riots, he also presided over the Compensation Board.
 In 1968, he was appointed District Judge of the Victoria District Court and was made a member of the Chinese Language Committee and president of the Legal Sub-Committee in 1970.
 Yang was, for a brief period in 1971, acting Puisne Judge.

 In 1972, he was appointed Commissioner of Inquiry into the Rainstorm Disasters.
 On 17 February 1975, he presided over the watershed corruption trial of Peter Fitzroy Godber, a former Kowloon Deputy District Commissioner of the Royal Hong Kong Police Force.
 Yang sentenced him to four years' imprisonment after a six-day trial.
 That same year, Yang was promoted to Judge of the High Court of Justice of the Supreme Court of Hong Kong.
 In 1976, he chaired the Commission of Inquiry into the Leung Wing-sang case in which a station sergeant, Lau Cheong-wah, allegedly induced Leung with HK$10,000 to confess to wounding another person.
 In 1980, Yang was chairman of the Commission of Inquiry into the apparent suicide of Inspector John MacLennan.

-Yang was appointed a Justice of Appeal in 1981 and, six year later, Vice-President.
+Yang was appointed a Justice of Appeal in 1981 and, six years later, Vice-President.
 In March 1988, Yang was appointed Chief Justice of Hong Kong (the then chief judge of the Court of Appeal) following recommendation of the Governor Sir David Wilson.
 This was the first time an ethnic Chinese had held this office.
-Prior to the appointment, he also received a knighthood from Queen Elizabeth II in the New Year Honours List.
-According to customary practice, Chief Justices of Hong Kong would also become Chief Justice of Brunei Darussalam.
+Prior to the appointment, he also received a knighthood from Queen Elizabeth II in the 1988 New Year Honours List.
+According to customary practice, the Chief Justices of Hong Kong would also become Chief Justice of Brunei Darussalam.
 Yang's predecessor, however, Sir Denys Tudor Emil Roberts, continued to serve as Chief Justice of Brunei Darussalam after his retirement.
-Sir TL was instead appointed as president of the Court of Appeal of Brunei on 24 May 1988.
+Sir TL was instead appointed president of the Court of Appeal of Brunei on 24 May 1988.